Join Emily’s Readers’ Group

 Half an hour later, shaved and dressed, he went downstairs to the breakfast parlor.
 His mother was already there, radiantly beautiful in a gown of pale jonquil silk, her hair dressed en dishabille, her face unpowdered.
 She glanced swiftly at him, a teacup poised before her lips.
 “Has she been yet?”

-Maximus didn’t feel like having an argument on an empty stomach about the fact that he hadn’t chosen persuasive speech, so he said, “No,” and as he said the word, he heard the strangest sound in his ears, a faint discordant clang.
+Maximus didn’t feel like having an argument on an empty stomach about the fact that he hadn’t chosen the wish she’d told him to, so he said, “No,” and as he said the word, he heard the strangest sound in his ears, a faint discordant clang.
 He looked around trying to find the source of the sound . . . and belatedly realized what that clang had meant: it signified a lie.

 Slightly perturbed, he served himself from the dishes lined up on the sideboard and sat at the table.
 Was he going to hear that sound every time someone uttered a lie?
 He poured himself a cup of tea and sipped it with dismay, regretting that he hadn’t chosen another wish.